 Plagiarism is the practice of taking someone else's works, words, and ideas and passing them off as one's own.
-To avoid this, students should refer to the following website: http://owl.english.pudue.edu
+To avoid this, students should refer to the following website: http://owl.english.pudue.edu a Tuesday School, and parents will be notified by the teacher.

-- 1st Offense Student will receive a maximum of 64% on the final assignment or project. - 2nd Offense Student will receive a 0/F on the assignment, quiz, test, project, etc., a Tuesday School, and parents will be notified by the teacher. - 3rd Offense Student will receive a 0/F on the assignment, quiz, test, project, etc., a Saturday school, and parents will be notified by the principal. - 4th Offense Student will receive a 0/F on the assignment, quiz, test, project, etc., an out-of-school suspension, and parents will be notified by the principal.
+1st Offense Student will receive a maximum of 64% on the final assignment or project.

+2nd Offense Student will receive a 0/F on the assignment, quiz, test, project, etc., a Saturday school, and parents will be notified by the principal.

+3rd Offense Student will receive a 0/F on the assignment, quiz, test, project, etc., an out-of-school suspension, and parents will be notified by the principal.

+4th Offense Student will receive a 0/F on the assignment, quiz, test, project, etc.,